EZePiZy/RISC-V-CPU/README.md

 ### Addressing this

 To resolve the above issues, we added a syncronous component to the cache.
-An asynchronous part remains, writing the output of the Data Memory to the output of the RAM, but asynchronously, we ae we are also writing to the cache.
+An asynchronous part remains, writing the output of the Data Memory to the output of the RAM, but asynchronously, we are also writing to the cache.

 ### Issues with this implementation: